-- b.
+- a.
+While the ball is going up (from a to c), what happens to the horizontal component of its velocity? - b.
 While the ball is going up (from a to c), what happens to the vertical component of its velocity? - c.
 While the ball is going up (from a to c), what happens to the acceleration of the ball? - d.
 At point c (its maximum height) what is the horizontal component of its velocity? - e.
 At point c (its maximum height) what is the vertical component of its velocity? - f.
 At point c (its maximum height) what is the acceleration of the ball? - g.
 While the ball is going down (from c to e), what happens to the horizontal component of its velocity? - h.
-While the ball is going down (from c to e), what happens to the vertical component of its velocity? - i.
-While the ball is going down (from c to e), what happens to the acceleration of the ball? - j.
-How does the time from a to c compare to the time from c to e? - 11.
-Imagine that the horizontal velocity of a ball that is kicked across a level field is 15 m/s and the ball was in the air for a total of 4 seconds. - a.
-How far away does the ball land? - b.
-How many seconds would it take for the ball to reach its maximum height? - c.
-What are the components of the velocity of the ball at its maximum height? - d.
-What was the initial vertical velocity of the ball? - e.
-If you wanted the ball to stay in the air longer, what would you change? - f.
+While the ball is going down (from c to e), what happens to the vertical component of its velocity?

+i.
+While the ball is going down (from c to e), what happens to the acceleration of the ball? j.
+How does the time from a to c compare to the time from c to e?
+7. bal agine that the horizontal velocity of a ball that is kicked across a level field is 15 m/s and the l was in the air for a total of 4 seconds.
+How far away does the ball land? b.
+How many seconds would it take for the ball to reach its maximum height? c.
+What are the components of the velocity of the ball at its maximum height? d.
+What was the initial vertical velocity of the ball? e.
+If you wanted the ball to stay in the air longer, what would you change? f.
 Would the change (in e.) affect the height?
 If so, how (higher/lower)?